opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 ### Sparse encoding models

-Sparse encoding models transfer text into a sparse vector and convert the vector to a list of `<token: weight>` pairs, representing the text entry and its corresponding weight in the sparse vector.
-Use these models for use cases such as clustering and neural sparse search.
+Sparse encoding models transfer text into a sparse vector and convert the vector to a list of `<token: weight>` pairs representing the text entry and its corresponding weight in the sparse vector.
+You can use these models for use cases such as clustering and sparse neural search.

 The following table provides a list of sparse encoding models and artifact links you can use to download them.